 "What is the name of the God who sent you?"
-When tasked with the mission of leading the people of Israel out of bondage in Egypt this is the question that Moses anticipated being asked by the Israelites
+When tasked with the mission of leading the people of Israel out of bondage in Egypt, this is the question that Moses anticipated being asked by the Israelites (Exodus 3:13).

-(Ex.
-3:13).
 When Moses asked God how he should respond, the Lord's answer to that question helps us to understand something which is at once both deeply personal and central to everything else we will come to see about God in this study.
-The Hebrew for God's name in verse 15 is the word Yahweh, which most English Bibles translate as "LORD."
+The Hebrew word for God's name is Yahweh, which most English Bibles translate as "LORD" or "I AM."
 However, if we understand the original language in which Moses wrote (Hebrew) and the culture of the ancient Near East, we recognize that God is telling Moses-and us-much more about Himself than might be seen at first glance.
-This week we will be digging in and seeing how Yahweh is the relational and covenant-keeping God.
+This week we will be digging in and seeing how Yahweh is the relational and covenantkeeping God.

 What is a covenant?
 A covenant was a type of formal relationship between two parties in the ancient world.
 Sometimes, those two parties were nations.
 Other times, those two parties were people, such as in a marriage.
-Throughout the Bible we see God committing Himself to a covenant relationship with His people to redeem them from the curse of sin and to bring them into a relationship with Himself.
-Like in a marriage covenant, God makes vows to His people and He is faithful to keep them.
-Unlike in a marriage, God's promises transcend any one individual or even generation.
-Instead, God's covenant faithfulness extends from one generation to another.
-His rescue of Moses and the Israelites was not simply a response to their cries for help, but a fulfillment of His promises to past generations of His people, such as Abraham, Isaac, and Jacob (Ex.
-2:23-25).
+Throughout the Bible we see

+God committing Himself to a covenant relationship with His people to redeem them from the curse of sin and to bring them into a relationship with Himself.
+Like in a marriage covenant, God makes vows

-YAHWEH'S COVENANT RELATIONSHIP WITH HIS PEOPLE IS DEEPLY Personal.
-He knows Each by Name And Invites Them To know Him In The Same Way.
+MAIN IDEA

+Yahweh is God's relational and covenant-keeping name.

+WHAT DO YOU ALREADY KNOW?

+What do you remember from last week?

+What is God's personal name?

+What do you remember about Covenant theology?

-4 A.W.
+1 A.W.
 Tozer, The Knowledge of the Holy (New York: HarperCollins, 1978), 1.